hyprnz/es-domain/docs/design_notes.md

  * eventHandlers mix use patterns on handling new or existing events - Benji
  * I don't quite understand the projection code - Benji
  * Where did we get to with evaluating existing frameworks and what's our threshold for using them over rolling our own? - Benji
+ * Entities are created by the Aggregatecontainer, we did this to remove some inheritance.
+However composition requires that the container create the entity and observe the events it emits.
+We should do this via a stand observer pattern where the Entity holds a reference to theobserver and calls it back as needed.
+Without this patter we become stuck when we need to be able to extend this behaviour.
+If we cannot agree then maybe we should go back to inheritence!!!